hellocory/railway-kimai/README.md

 3. Remove the admin email & password environment variables after build (they're no longer needed).

 ### Known issues:
 - Email & Pass don't work: Make sure to setup SMTP correctly on your "MAILER_URL" environment config values.
 Refer to: https://www.kimai.org/documentation/emails.html for more info.
+You should then be able to recover your password with your email.
+If that doesn't work I have some fixin' I need to do.